Find Occupational and Environmental Health Nursing Scholarships

 The American Lung Association of California

-Graduate nursing students, including those enrolled in occupational and environmental health nursing programs, can apply for the Scholarship in Advanced Practice Nursing with a Focus in Pulmonary Care.
-Awards are $6,000.
-Interested students are asked to submit a completed application form, a curriculum outline, and a letter of support from the faculty director of the applicant’s program.
-Candidates must also submit two letters of recommendation.
+Graduate nursing students, including those enrolled in occupational and environmental health nursing programs, can apply for the Scholarship in Advanced Practice Nursing with a Focus in Pulmonary Care sponsored by the American Lung Association of California.

 University of Minnesota, Department of Environmental Health Sciences

-National Institute for Occupational Safety and Health (NIOSH) Traineeships provide tuition reimbursement and stipends to outstanding full-time students enrolled in the occupational health nursing program.
-Students ay also apply for one of the Department’s competitive scholarships.
+National Institute for Occupational Safety and Health (NIOSH) Traineeships provide tuition reimbursement and stipends to outstanding full-time students enrolled in the occupational health nursing program at the University of Minnesota.
+The college has a large number of arenas for concentration, including Industrial Hygiene and Hazardous Substances Training.

 Harvard School of Public Health, Education and Research Center (ERC)

-Traineeships are offered to students enrolled in the occupational health nursing program at Harvard.
 Those chosen to receive awards are entitled to partial financial aid in the form of tuition and fees, stipend, and health insurance.
+Contact the Education and Research Center for more information.

 University of North Carolina, School of Public Health

-Graduate students in occupational or public health nursing who have completed at least half of their course work toward a Master’s Degree are eligible to apply for two annual awards: the Margaret Blee-Ruth Warwick Hay and the Imogene Pence Klingenfus Awards.
-A minimum GPA of 3.0 or higher is required; scholarship recipients must have distinguished themselves academically.
+Graduate students in occupational or public health nursing at the University of North Carolina who have completed at least half of their course work toward a Master’s Degree are eligible to apply for two annual awards: the Margaret Blee-Ruth Warwick Hay and the Imogene Pence Klingenfus Awards.

 The Christ College of Nursing and Health Science